klakar/scheherazade/README.md

 Stories are created directly from a QGIS dockable panel and simple forms.
 Storys can be saved, edited, published and more.
 Storys are based on OpenLayers3 and supported active layers in the current project.

 - WMS (yes most WMS are supported)
-- Raster Layers (only png and jpg formats supported by web browser)
+- Raster Layers (only (png, gif and) jpg formats supported by web browser, and only in EPSG:3857)
 - Vector Layers (any and all active vector layers are exported as GeoJSON - **Warning**)

 **Note that web sources like WMS are not copied to the publish folder, but raster and vector layers are!**